syncfusion/ej2-vue-docs/src/schedule/schedule/getting-started.md

 # Getting Started

-This section briefly explains how to create **Scheduler** component and configure its available functionalities in VueJS Environment.
+This section briefly explains how to create [**Vue Scheduler**](https://www.syncfusion.com/vue-ui-components/vue-scheduler) component and configure its available functionalities in VueJS Environment.

 ## Installation and Configuration